Scientific Name

 Description

-Echeveria agavoides 'Prolifera' is an attractive succulent plant with tight stemless rosettes of fleshy apple-green leaves with a strong reddish-pink tinge near the edges and a darker red terminal spine.
-The rosettes grow up to 10 inches (25 cm) in diameter.
-Flowers are red with a yellow tip and appear from spring to early summer.
+Echeveria agavoides 'Prolifera' is an attractive succulent plant that forms tight, stemless rosettes of fleshy apple-green leaves with a reddish-pink tinge near the edges and a darker red terminal spine.
+The rosettes are up to 10 inches (25 cm) in diameter, freely offsetting as they grow.
+Leaves are up to 4.8 inches (12 cm) long and 1.2 inches (3 cm) wide.

-The cultivar name "prolifera" refers to the numerous proliferous offshoots emitted by each rosette.
+The cultivar epithet "prolifera" refers to the numerous proliferous offshoots emitted by each rosette.

 Hardiness